-Readopted by the Property-Casualty Insurance and Executive Committees on November 15, 2015.
-Originally adopted by the Property-Casualty Insurance and Executive Committees on November 22, 2002; readopted by the Committees, respectively, on November 17, 2005, and on November 19, 2005; amended on July 12, 2009, to expand on extraordinary life circumstances provisions.
+\Readopted by the Property-Casualty Insurance and Executive Committees on November 15, 2015.
+Originally adopted by the Property-Casualty Insurance and Executive Committees on November 22, 2002; readopted by the Committees, respectively, on November 17, 2005, and on November 19, 2005; amended on July 12, 2009, to expand on extraordinary life circumstances provisions; readopted by the Committees, respectively, on September 24, 2020 and September 26, 2020.